siodb/siodb/docs/users/docs/encryption.md

 create database abcd with cipher_id = 'none' ;
 ```

-Siodb stores the encryption keys for each database in the system database.
-The system
+Siodb stores the encryption keys for each database in the database directory.
-database is encrypted as well with a different encryption key.
-The encryption
+Each database key is encrypted as well with a master encryption key.
+The master encryption
-key for the system database is available in the file
-`/etc/siodb/instances/<INSTANCE_NAME>/system_db_key`.
+key `/etc/siodb/instances/<INSTANCE_NAME>/master_key`.
 Siodb reads this file at startup
-time to get the system database encryption key and decrypts the encryption key of
+time to get the master encryption key and decrypts the encryption key of each database.
-each database.

 Siodb identified the cipher with a `CIPHER_ID` which is a single string that includes: